Rohit6094/SPP-ML/README.md

-Make your changes and commit (git commit -m "Description of changes").
+Commit your changes (git commit -m "Add new feature").